-Credit Risk Exposures under Internal Rating Based Approach Internal Rating Based (IRB) Phase Rollout credit risk capital calculation in the first year.
-TISCO Bank has been permitted from Bank of Thailand to rollout internal rating-based approach (IRB) for credit risk capital calculation from the period of 31 December 2009.
-The detail of phase rollout which was approved by the Bank of Thailand can be provided as follows.
+Credit Risk Exposures under Internal Rating Based Approach

+Internal Rating Based (IRB) Phase Rollout

+As Basel II capital requirement has been effective since the end of June 2010, TISCO Group has adopted standardized approach (SA) for credit risk capital calculation in the first year and has been permitted from Bank of Thailand to rollout internal rating based approach (IRB) for credit risk capital calculation from the period of December 31, 2012.
+The detail of phase rollout plan which is approved from Bank of Thailand is as follow.